skurtz97/old-genredetector-backend/README.md

 the combination of 1000/50 = 20 requests, in ~7 seconds.
 This is very unresponsive, since the program waits for one request to complete before beginning the next request.

 The Promise.all() method reduces this to about ~2 seconds since all the requests are sent concurrently.
 The Go implementation is even better and can complete all 20 requests in under a second, with less memory usage as well.
-I think this is because Go threads are much quicker to launch and Go has a relatively efficient scheduler, whereas Express is somewhat limited by Node JS in its concurrency model.
+I think this is because Go threads are much quicker to launch and Go has a relatively efficient scheduler, whereas NodeJS concurrency is more limited.